Bring your Practice Online – Same Price, More Convenience

 Why do some people believe that the price should be higher?

-While there aren’t many people that share this believe, it seems they value online services highly.
+While there aren’t many people that share this belief, it seems they value online services highly.
 The top reasons that they state are:

 - Time savings